-Data on AEs will be collected from the start of the TRI (first IMP administration) until 1) the end of the TRI for participants who do not respond and leave the trial at this stage or, 2) the end of the follow-up period in the RCT for all participants who respond and progress into the RCT.
+Data on AEs will be collected from the start of the TRI (consented and confirmed eligible to participate in the trial) until 1) the end of the TRI for participants who do not respond and leave the trial at this stage or, 2) the end of the follow-up period in the RCT for all participants who respond and progress into the RCT.

-NB - if the event was fatal or life threatening, should follow the same reporting procedure as for unexpected events.
+\NB - if the event was fatal or life threatening, should follow the same reporting procedure as for unexpected events.

-Figure 3 Serious adverse event reporting flow chart
+Figure 2 Serious adverse event reporting flow chart